Department of Anesthesiology

 M10 Anesth 812 Pediatric Anesthesiology (Clinical Elective)

 This clinical elective is designed to teach the theory and practice of pediatric anesthesiology and pain management.
 It features individualized instruction with faculty who specialize in the perioperative care of pediatric patients.
-The elective consists of four weeks of active participation with pediatric anesthesiologists at St. Louis Children's Hospital and St. Louis Shriners Hospital learning pre-anesthetic assessment, the performance of routine anesthetics (which includes instruction and practice in pediatric airway skills), learning other technical skills such as intravenous line placement and the management of post-anesthesia care and pain therapies.
+The elective consists of active participation with pediatric anesthesiologists at St. Louis Children's Hospital and St. Louis Shriners Hospital learning pre-anesthetic assessment, the performance of routine anesthetics (which includes instruction and practice in pediatric airway skills), learning other technical skills such as intravenous line placement and the management of post-anesthesia care and pain therapies.
 The final week may be tailored to meet the student's individual interests, needs and career goals.
 Possibilities include exposure to sedation and anesthesia for procedures outside of the operating rooms, and to subspecialties including cardiovascular anesthesia, neurosurgical anesthesia, and acute and chronic pediatric pain management.
 Students also will have an opportunity to learn the management of some common medical emergencies in the Clinical Simulation Center.

 M10 Anesth 819 CTICU: Cardiothoracic Intensive Care Unit (Clinical Elective)